flibber-hk/Silksong.CanvasUtil/README.md

 GameObject canvas = CanvasUtil.CanvasUtil.CreateCanvas(RenderMode.ScreenSpaceOverlay, new Vector2(1920, 1080));
 ```

+Note that CanvasUtil.CanvasUtil appears at the start with CanvasUtil repeated.
+You may want to put something
+like `using CUtil = CanvasUtil.CanvasUtil;` at the top of your file, so you can call `CUtil.CreateCanvas`.

 If you have a canvas or panel GameObject `parent` and you want to add a child panel, then to construct the
 RectData to pass into the CreatePanel methods:
 * RectSizeDelta should be the size of the child panel.